nushell/nu_scripts/modules/git/README.md

 - `--override` just used to trigger a github actions event (in fact, webhooks can also be used)
 - if branch is specified, we assume it is `git fetch`
     - unless -u is specified: `git push -u`
+- finally, if no branch and above parameters are specified
+    - `git fetch` to update status.
-- finally, if no branch and above parameters are specified, `git pull` or `git push` will be executed according to the current state.
+    - `git pull` or `git push` will be executed according to the current state.
     - if both `ahead` and `behind` exist, only `pull`

 ### ga